Rule 4723-5-20 | Responsibilities of faculty, teaching assistants and preceptors in a clinical setting.

 (6) Evaluate the student's experience, achievement, and progress in relation to the clinical objectives or outcomes, with input from the teaching assistant or preceptor, if utilized.

-(D) The faculty member may assign an observational experience as appropriate to meet course objectives.
+(D) The faculty member or teaching assistant supervising the student's practice may assign an observational experience as appropriate to meet course objectives.

 (E) The faculty or teaching assistant to student ratio for direct patient care experiences shall be no greater a ratio than ten students to one faculty or teaching assistant, or a smaller ratio in clinical settings where necessary to ensure the safe delivery of nursing care.